Changissnz/nu_merchant_principal/README.md

 settings of more than one individual.
 Accounting becomes a cause for effects outside the tasks involved in accounting, and those effects are then subject to accounting.
-This is a common pattern in accounting, in prescribed routes of iteration that are synonymously cycles.
+This is a common pattern in accounting, prescribed routes of iteration that are synonymously cycles.